 - Put away your media.
 If you consume a lot of entertainment via your television, tablet, cell phone, laptop, or other electronic device, consider putting it away at bedtime.
 Not only is the blue light emission going to stall your transition to sleep, but movies, television shows, YouTube videos, and other kinds of media tend to make us feel more alert.

 - Turn down the noise.
 Tinnitus can be sparked by loud sound volumes on different gadgets, so if you do enjoy a TV show right before bed, keep the volume low.

 - Conversely, turn it up.
 Some people find that listening to music helps them to mask their tinnitus so they can relax enough to fall asleep.

 - Retrain.
-Tinnitus retraining therapy uses scheduling listening to help bring relief for those with severe, ongoing problems with ringing ears.
+Tinnitus retraining therapy uses scheduling listening to help bring relief to those with severe, ongoing problems with ringing ears.

 - Mask.
-There are new sleep applications available either as nightstand radios, sound pillows, headphones, or smartphone apps, which can be used to emit soothing sounds that can both help you to relax and mask the sound of background tinnitus.
+There are new sleep apps available either as nightstand radios, sound pillows, headphones, or smartphone apps.
+They can be used to emit soothing sounds that can help you to both relax and mask the sound of background tinnitus.
 Also, a simple white noise machine can do the trick.

 What does advocacy mean to you as someone living with multiple sclerosis?
 Please select all that apply: